pavlo/mongoid-dynamic-clients/README.md

 #### Integrating with Sidekiq
 todo: Describe the theading model behind sidekiq, provide a code sample of the use of dynamic clients in a sidekiq job

+#### Possible traps

+todo: It is easy to get out of connection pool limits by passing connection pool configuration to `with_mongoid_client` - explain the danger of that.

 ## Contributing